 Station: Shibuya | Address: 6-12-20 Jingumae, Shibuya, Tokyo

 Tel: 03-5778-3304 | Website: http://www.nikoand.jp/

 Go to Streamer first for the coffee and second for the wifi.
-Not that there’s anything wrong with the wifi, just the coffee is excellent!
-There are four Tokyo locations, but Harajuku is pretty small, so not much good for working.
+Not that there’s anything wrong with the wifi, just that the coffee is excellent!
+There are four Tokyo locations, but the Harajuku one is pretty small, so not much good for working.

 Hours: Mon-Fri: 8am – 6pm, Sat-Sun 10am – 6pm